Skills

 • Docstring that describes behavior, doesn't repeat type annotation

-• A few (2+) correct tests
+• A few (2+) correct, meaningfully different tests

 • Correct implementationApproaching Expectations • Missing docstring, or long, includes redundant type information, etc.